PhD, Internship, Visiting Researcher

-Call for Summer Internships sponsored by Jayne Lawrence (Computer Science Department Manager) and YorRobots.
-There are 9 internships available at a value of £261 per week, for a period of 8 to 10 weeks, each.
+Call for Summer Internships sponsored by YorRobots.
+There are a few internships available at a value of £261 per week, for a period of 8 to 10 weeks, each.
 The goal of this initiative is to involve students *from any department* at the University of York in robotics research supervised by one or two academics, also from the University of York.
 We welcome applications *from students* on topics related to the “Robotics” remit of EPSRC.

 Requirements for the project:

-Deadline for final submission is 29th of May, therefore, you must contact asap to discuss the plan.
+Deadline for final submission is 15th April, therefore, you must contact asap to discuss the plan.

 Applications will be reviewed by the members of the YorRobots Executive Committee.
-Successful applicants will be notified by the 8th of June.
+Successful applicants will be notified by the 26th April.
 A final report on the results of the project will be requested in October.